QASymphony/uft-sample/README.md

-# LoginFlights for UFT agent sample
+# LoginFlights for UFT agent sample (support UFT 12.53 and lower version)

 An sample script stimulates scenario: